 The Chateau de Blois was fully restored in the 19th century.
 It also houses the Blois Fine Arts Museum, with approximately 35,000 art works from the 16th and 17th century.
 It boasts masterpieces by Ingres, Rubens, and Boucher.

 Built in 1625-34, the Chateau de Cheverny represents the zenith of French classical architecture.
-It's a perfectly proportioned tour de force of symmetry and aesthetic order.
-It's so orderly and stately that it's not quite as appealing to me as some of the other more romantically styled chateaux you can virtually tour.
+One of the most beautiful chateaux in France, it’s a perfectly proportioned tour de force of symmetry and aesthetic order.

 9. Chateau de Chaumont

 The beautiful Chateau de Chaumont combines a medieval facade with 19th century furnishings inside.
 Construction began circa 1465 and continued until 1510.

 The chateau has elaborate gardens and hosts a “Festival International des Jardins” in high season.

 Catherine de Medici purchased the chateau after her husband Henry II died.
 There, she entertained various astrologers, including Nostradamus.

 In 1559, Catherine kicked Diane de Poitiers, Henry II’s mistress, out of the Chateau de Chenonceau and gave her the fortress-like Chaumont instead.
 She also made Diane hand over the crown jewels Henry had given her.